-- 1. Completion of all required curriculum with a minimum cumulative GPA of 3.00; a grade of D+ or lower will not count toward meeting graduation requirements - 2.
-Satisfactory completion of the Action Research Project with a grade of B or better - 3.
-A minimum residency of one year and at least 24 credit hours completed at OKWU - 4.
+- 1. Completion of all required curriculum with a minimum cumulative GPA of 3.00 - 2.
+Satisfactory completion of the Action Research Project with a grade of B or better - A minimum residency (i.e. taken from OKWU) of one year and at least 24 credit hours completed at OKWU - 4.
 All graduation requirements completed in no more than five years after the date of the first M.Ed. course taken at OKWU - 5.
 Completion and approval of portfolio defense to Graduate Committee - 6.
 Approval of the OKWU Faculty - 7.
 Payment of all tuition and fees